Perrion Winfrey

-Perrion Winfrey (/ˈpɛriɒn/ PERR-ee-on; born August 15, 2000) is an American football defensive tackle for the Cleveland Browns of the National Football League (NFL).
-He played college football at Iowa Western and Oklahoma.
+Perrion Winfrey (/ˈpɛriɒn/ PERR-ee-on; born August 15, 2000) is an American professional football defensive tackle for the Dallas Cowboys of the National Football League (NFL).
+He played college football at Iowa Western and Oklahoma, and was selected by the Cleveland Browns in the fourth round of the 2022 NFL draft.

-Early life and high school career
+Early life

 Winfrey grew up in Maywood, Illinois, and attended Lake Park High School in Roselle, Illinois.
 Winfrey was rated a three-star prospect, but was not heavily recruited after failing to qualify academically to play NCAA Division I football.

 College career

 Winfrey began his collegiate career at Iowa Western Community College at the recommendation of coaches at Iowa State.
 Over two seasons he recorded 55 tackles with 23 tackles for loss and 9.5 sacks.
-Winfrey was rated the best Junior College prospect in the nation by 247Sports.com and committed to transfer to Oklahoma over offers from Alabama, Baylor, LSU, and Texas.
+Winfrey was rated the best junior college prospect in the nation by 247Sports.com and committed to transfer to Oklahoma over offers from Alabama, Baylor, LSU, and Texas.

-In his first year at Oklahoma Winfrey played in all 11 of the Sooners games and became a starter at defensive tackle.
+In his first year at Oklahoma, Winfrey played in all 11 of the Sooners' games and became a starter at defensive tackle.
 He was named second-team All-Big 12 Conference by the league's coaches after recording 19 tackles, six for loss, and three pass breakups.
-After the season Winfrey considered entering the 2021 NFL Draft, but opted to return to Oklahoma for his senior season.
+After the season Winfrey considered entering the 2021 NFL draft, but opted to return to Oklahoma for his senior season.

 Professional career

+Cleveland Browns

-Winfrey was drafted by the Cleveland Browns with the 108th overall pick in the fourth round of the 2022 NFL Draft.
+Winfrey was selected by the Cleveland Browns with the 108th overall pick in the fourth round of the 2022 NFL draft.
 Winfrey appeared in 13 games as a rookie.
 He had .5 sacks, 22 total tackles, and two passes defensed.

+On July 19, 2023, Winfrey was waived by the Browns after being investigated for threatening and pulling a gun on a woman in Cleveland.

+New York Jets

+On November 7, 2023, Winfrey was signed to the practice squad of the New York Jets.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

+Birmingham Stallions

+On October 3, 2024, Winfrey was signed by the Birmingham Stallions of the United Football League (UFL).
+He was named to the All-UFL Team in 2025.

+Dallas Cowboys

+Winfrey signed with the Dallas Cowboys on June 18, 2025.
+Winfrey was the only UFL player from the 2025 UFL season to make an opening day 53-man roster the same year.

+Legal issues

+On April 10, 2023, Winfrey was arrested on a misdemeanor assault charge in Harris County, Texas.
+On July 19, 2023, Fox 8 Cleveland announced that Winfrey was under investigation by Cleveland police for allegedly pulling a gun on a woman and threatening her in Cleveland.